We use cookies to help provide you with the best possible online experience.

 Organisational structure

-The organisation is a not-for-profit community interest company based in the London Borough of Hillingdon.
 The organisation is a federation owned by 42 GP practices partnerships across the borough arranged within six primary care networks.

 Management Structure